nickesparza/ga-1-project-burger/readme.md

 3. Areas with collision that cannot be passed through (maze)
 4. Ingredient tiles that add an ingredient to the player's burger once per interaction
 5. Pass/fail check upon delivering to service window
+6. Trash can to empty current plate
-6. Point allocation with multiplier based on number of ingredients past 2 or 3
+7. Point allocation with multiplier based on number of ingredients past 2 or 3
-7. Timer that ends the game when it reaches 0
+8. Timer that ends the game when it reaches 0
-8. Menu functionality for starting/restarting the game and displaying results
+9. Menu functionality for starting/restarting the game and displaying results

 Current Anticipated Challenges:
 1. Getting ingredient to add only once while inside an ingredient tile